-Here’s how it works in practice.
-Let’s assume you have stocks and stock mutual funds with a current market value of $ 100,000 in your brokerage account.
-You would like to purchase additional stocks, but don’t have cash.
-The broker will lend you $ 100,000 so that you can purchase an additional $ 100,000 worth of stock.
-You now have $ 200,000 of stocks at market value, of which $ 100,000 is your “equity” in the stocks, and the $ 100,000 is a margin loan.
-In this case, you have established an initial 50% margin position, since 50% of your total market position represents your equity.
-In fact, this 50% initial margin is a limit set by the Federal Reserve Board.
-You could borrow less than $ 100,000, but could not borrow more.
+Let’s assume you hold stocks and stock mutual funds with a current market value of $100,000 in your brokerage account.
+You would like to purchase additional stocks, but don’t have cash on hand.
+The broker will lend you $100,000 so that you can purchase an additional $100,000 worth of stock.
+You now hold $200,000 of stocks at market value ($100,000 of which is your “equity,” and $100,000 of which is a margin loan).
+In this case, you’ve established an initial 50% margin position – the maximum margin limit allowed by the Federal Reserve Board.

-What happens if your securities suddenly appreciate 30% in value to $ 260,000?
-Your margin loan is still $ 100,000, but now your equity in your securities has risen by the amount of the $60,000 total appreciation to $ 160,000.
-On your $ 100,000 initial investment, you now have $160,000, or a 60% return on a 30% appreciation in securities prices.
-This multiplier effect on your return is a consequence of the leverage employed, and is one of the primary reasons why investors may choose to use it.
-But this opportunity for increased return comes at a price.
+1. So, what happens if your securities appreciate 30% in value to $260,000?
+Your margin loan is still $100,000, but now your equity position in the securities has risen to $160,000.
+Essentially, you’ve made a 60% return on a 30% appreciation in securities prices.
+This multiplier effect on your return is a consequence of the leverage employed and is one of the primary reasons why investors consider margin borrowing.
+But like any opportunity for increased return, it comes with increased risk.

-What if instead your securities drop 30% in value to $ 140,000?
-You still owe $ 100,000, but your initial $100,000 equity absorbs all of the drop and is now worth only $ 40,000, or a return on your initial $100,000 of -60%!
-The opportunity to multiply gains comes at the risk of multiplying your losses as well.
-Furthermore, your $ 40,000 equity now represents only 28.6% of the total securities market value.
-You will receive a “margin call” from your broker, because your equity has dropped below the “maintenance margin” limit set by most brokers of 30% (brokers and stock exchanges are free to set the maintenance margin limit, and 30% or 35% is typical.)
-A margin call means that you are required to restore your equity above the maintenance margin limit by either 1) depositing more cash or securities in your account, or 2) selling some of your existing securities in the margin account, with the sale proceeds used to reduce your margin loan.
-If you do not do either within a few days, the broker will automatically sell some of your securities until the maintenance margin is reestablished, thus forcing you to sell in a declining market.
-When margin requirements were much less strict, back in the 1920’s, these type of forced margin sales were in large part responsible for many fortunes being lost during the market crash of 1929.
+2. What if instead your securities drop 30% in value to $140,000?
+You would still owe the $100,000 margin loan, so your $100,000 in equity absorbs all of the loss and is worth only $40,000 (a -60% return)!
+Furthermore, since your equity now represents only 28.6% of the market value for the securities, you’ll receive a “margin call” from your broker.
+Most brokerages set a minimum maintenance margin limit of 30% or 35%.
+This means you’ll be required to increase your equity by either 1) depositing more cash ($2,000, assuming a 30% minimum maintenance requirement) or securities into your account, or 2) selling some of your existing shares, with the sale proceeds used to reduce your margin loan.
+If you don’t do either within a few days, the firm will automatically sell some of your securities until the maintenance margin is reestablished, thus forcing you to sell in a declining market.

-Margin borrowing does not have to be used to purchase additional securities.
-Most brokers will allow you to borrow against your securities, and take cash from your account to be used for your own purposes.
-However, the initial margin and maintenance margin limits will still be applied, and serve as a restriction on how much borrowed cash you can take out.
+It’s important to note that margin borrowing doesn’t have to be used to purchase additional securities.
+Most brokerages will allow you to borrow against your securities and use the cash for personal needs.
+Given the comparatively low interest rate, this may be a preferable short-term liquidity solution to other available alternatives (e.g., home equity loans or 401k loans).
+The initial margin and maintenance margin limits still apply, however, and serve as a restriction on how much borrowed cash you can take out.

-Margin interest is considered investment interest if it is incurred to either buy or hold investment securities, and as such may be taken as an itemized deduction for Federal and state income tax.
-If you borrow on margin and buy more securities, it qualifies as being used to “buy” securities.
-If you are borrowing and removing cash from your account for other purposes, the interest may still qualify as deductible if you can show that incurring the margin loan allowed you to continue to “hold” securities that otherwise would have been sold to raise cash.
+Although the Tax Cuts and Jobs Act (TCJA – effective in tax-year 2018) eliminated most miscellaneous itemized deductions, the investment interest deduction survived.
+And since margin interest is considered investment interest if it’s paid to either buy or hold securities, it may be taken as an itemized deduction for Federal and state income tax purposes.
+Even if you borrow and remove cash from your account for other purposes, the interest may still qualify as deductible if you can show that incurring the margin loan allowed you to continue to “hold” securities that you otherwise would have needed to sell to raise cash.

-The interest deduction may be limited in a given year if the margin interest expense incurred exceeds the net investment income from all sources for that year (investment income includes interest income, dividends (not taxed at 15%), short term capital gains, and short term capital gains distributions).
-For example, if you incur $ 5,000 of margin interest expense, but have $ 6,000 of investment income, the full $5,000 margin interest may be deducted.
+The interest deduction may be limited in a given year if the margin interest expense incurred exceeds the net taxable investment income from all sources for that year (investment income includes taxable interest income, non-qualified dividends, short-term capital gains, and short-term capital gains distributions).
+For example, if you incur $5,000 of margin interest expense, but have $6,000 of investment income, the full $5,000 margin interest may be deducted.
 If, however, you only had $4,000 of investment income, $1,000 of the margin interest would not be deductible.
-This problem can be addressed in either of two ways to restore the deduction.
-You may choose, in the current year, to recharacterize some long term capital gains or long term capital gains distributions as “short term,” thus adding to your investment income amount.
-Although this may allow you to take the full deduction for the margin interest, the recharacterization also subjects that portion of your income to higher ordinary income tax rates rather than the lower long term rates that would have applied.
-Alternatively, you can carry forward indefinitely to future years the unused deduction, in this case $ 1,000, and take the deduction against investment income in a later year.
-In all cases, that portion of margin interest attributable to tax exempt securities (such as municipal bonds) held as collateral for the margin loan is not deductible.
-Furthermore, margin interest that is incurred in order to buy tax exempt securities is not deductible.
+This problem can be addressed in one of two ways to restore the deduction.
+You may choose, in the current year, to recharacterize some long-term capital gains or long-term capital gains distributions as “short-term,” thus adding to your investment income amount.
+Although this may allow you to take the full deduction for the margin interest, the recharacterization also subjects that portion of your income to higher ordinary income tax rates rather than the lower long-term rates that would have applied.
+Alternatively, you can carry forward indefinitely to future years the unused deduction, in this case $1,000, and take the deduction against investment income in a later year.
+In all cases, any portion of margin interest attributable to tax-exempt securities (such as municipal bonds) held as collateral for the margin loan is not deductible, nor is any margin interest incurred to buy tax-exempt securities.

-Margin borrowing can alternatively be used as a long-term borrowing vehicle in order to obtain more leverage, or market exposure, in your investment portfolio.
-It may also be used to extract money from an investment portfolio you don’t want to sell (for example, highly appreciated, concentrated securities) in order to buy other securities and achieve greater diversification.
+Alternatively, when used as a long-term borrowing vehicle to obtain more leverage or market exposure in your investment portfolio, margin borrowing can be a powerful wealth generator.
+It also may also be used to extract money from investments you don’t want to sell (e.g., highly appreciated securities or a concentrated stock holding) in order to buy other securities and achieve greater portfolio diversification.

-When used for long-term purposes, you must be confident that the expected incremental return on your investments purchased on margin will exceed the cost of the margin interest, on an aftertax basis.
+Whenever employing margin borrowing for long-term purposes, however, you should be confident that the expected incremental return on the investments you purchase on margin will exceed the cost of the margin interest, on an after-tax basis.
 You must also be prepared to assume the risks described earlier in the event of market drops, where multiplying losses combined with margin calls can create serious financial problems.
-In most cases, it is wise to borrow less than the margin limits allow in order to further reduce the possibility of a margin call in a severe market drop.
+It’s always a wise strategy to borrow less than margin limits allow, to help further reduce the possibility of a margin call amidst a severe market downturn.